Artificial womb

-Components
+Artificial Womb Components

-An artificial uterus, sometimes referred to as an "exowomb", would have to provide nutrients and oxygen to nurture a fetus, as well as dispose of waste material.
-The scope of an artificial uterus, or "artificial uterus system" to emphasize a broader scope, may also include the interface serving the function otherwise provided by the placenta, an amniotic tank functioning as the amniotic sac, as well as an umbilical cord.

 Nutrition, oxygen supply and waste disposal

-A woman may still supply nutrients and dispose of waste products if the artificial uterus is connected to her.
-She may also provide immune protection against diseases by passing of IgG antibodies to the embryo or fetus.

 Artificial supply and disposal have the potential advantage of allowing the fetus to develop in an environment that is not influenced by the presence of disease, environmental pollutants, alcohol, or drugs which a human may have in the circulatory system.
 There is no risk of an immune reaction towards the embryo or fetus that could otherwise arise from insufficient gestational immune tolerance.
 Some individual functions of an artificial supplier and disposer include: